WalkthroughVR/Handbook/CultureNPS.md

     5. 2+ years
 2. On a scale of 1-10, how positive & transparent do you feel the team is at Walkthrough?
 3. On a scale of 1-10, how much autonomy do you feel that you have in achieving company goals?
-4. On a a scale of 1-10, how much do you feel Walkthrough is doing something for the world?
+4. On a scale of 1-10, how excited are you about Walkthrough and what we're disrupting in the Real Estate Industry?
 5. On a scale of 1-10, how much personal growth do you feel at Walkthrough?

 <br><br>